Marriage Counseling & Relationship Counseling

 We are Designed for Connection

 It’s common for couples to raise children and put their marriage almost on hold.
-They love each other, but in the in the busyness of life they have lost touch.
+There are also a plethora of other reasons why married couples lose touch with each other or put their marriage on the backburner.
+Both can still love each other, but in the busyness of life, they have lost touch.
 Marriage, once so vibrant, is now seen in muted colors; sometimes it has faded to shades of gray.
 Sex can become routine and infrequent, and life is just lived with an empty longing for that deep, in love feeling that you once shared.
 The bedroom is a barometer of the marriage, especially of the sense of connection.
 Making love – truly creating love as well as expressing it, can become just having sex.
 And if there is a distance between couples, sex can become a painful reminder of the sense of loneliness.

 Finding Hope and Love

 I’ve worked with many couples to help them work through all these issues, recognize dysfunctional patterns of relating, and then take on new patterns of healthy love and connection with their spouse or partner.
-On the other end, I do premarital counseling to help you work through these issues before you marry.
+On the other end, I do relationship counseling and premarital counseling to help you and your partner work through these issues before you marry.